-The analysis of transnational banks behaviour in these case studies during the boom of syndicated lending to developing countries allows one to draw certain interesting conclusions.
-The data for the case studies on the organization of syndicated credits during the boom, which reached a value of US\$23.5 billion in constant terms, demonstrated that the top 25 organizers accounted for over half of the total value of capital mobilized for these countries.
-The leaders and the challengers raised approximately equal amounts, around US\$5 billion each; however, their lending behaviour varied appreciably.
-The leaders seem to have gained access to the international capital market for virtually all these borrowers; however, during the high cycle when competition intensified in the more price-competitive cases, such as Colombia, Philippines and Argentina, they preferred to organize relatively more for riskier clients, such as Peru, Bolivia and Uruguay, where the price competition was less pronounced (and commission, fee and interest earnings were higher) or to lend directly to the private sector of the more price competitive markets.
+international capital market for virtually all these borrowers: however, during the high cycle when price competition intensified in the more price-competitive cases, such as Argentina, Colombia and the Philippines, they preferred to organize relatively more for riskier clients, such as Bolivia, Peru and Uruguay, where the price competition was less pronounced (and commission, fee and interest earnings were higher) or to lend directly to the private sector of the more price competitive markets.
 The challengers clearly preferred to maintain their interest income by organizing ever greater volumes to compensate for finer margins in the more price-competitive cases, while avoiding the riskier clients.
-In this sense, the Canadian, United States and Japanese challengers tended to be relatively more active organizers than the United States leaders, because they preferred to face severe price competition in the more creditworthy of these cases rather than to expose themselves to higher risk in the other cases.
+In this sense, the Canadian, Japanese and United States challengers tended to be relatively more active organizers than the United States leaders, because they preferred to face severe price competition in the more creditworthy of these cases rather than to expose themselves to higher risk in the other cases.